wodsyfounder-dotcom/PDF_Scanner/README_EIDP_Term_Scanner.md

 # EIDP Term Scanner

 Scan a folder of EIDP PDFs for a list of terms (from CSV/XLSX), find the closest numeric value near each term within specified page ranges, and export a matrix (rows=terms, columns=Serial Numbers) plus detailed metadata.
-Scanned PDFs are moved out so the next run only processes new files.
+PDFs remain in their source location; reruns simply re-read the same repository.

 ---